-A rocket propellant consisting of two substances, the fuel and the oxidizer, that are held separate prior to combustion.
+A bipropellant is a rocket propellant consisting of two substances, the fuel and the oxidizer, that are held separate prior to combustion.
 Bipropellants are commonly used in liquid-propellant rocket engines.
 There are many examples, including RP-1 (a kerosine-containing mixture) and liquid oxygen (used by the Atlas family), and liquid hydrogen and liquid oxygen (used by the Space Shuttle).

 Related category PROPELLANTS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact